-The church tower originally had five floors, currently has seven.
+The church tower originally had five floors.
 It was erected on a rectangular plan with dimensions of 10 x 19 meters.
-It has a defensive character, it could serve as a place of refuge and defense, if the enemy defeats the city’s external fortifications.
+Due to extremely massive walls and a small number of window openings it had a defensive character, it could serve as a place of refuge and defense, in case the enemy defeated the town’s external fortifications.
 It could also serve as a place of power for margraves during their numerous visits to the city.
 This is evidenced by its architectural interior, which is particularly noticeable on the first floor, where there was a matroneum on which the margrave and the court were present during the celebration of the mass.
 The tower of the Gorzów church was a type popular in the Brandenburg area and has its roots in the Carolingian westwork.

-On the south side of the outer wall of the cathedral you can see hundreds of holes drilled in the wall.
-In the opinion of archaeologists, during the Catholic holidays from this side, the fire required for the liturgy was fired with special drills.
-From the equipment of Middle Ages, only the figures on the beam in the chancel arch, between the nave and the chancel, and the head of St. John the Baptist on a bowl, have survived.
+Among the original architectural details, it is worth paying attention to the terracotta friezes, portals and blende decorations of the façade of the tower, or the vault support system (bosses, consoles, shafts).
+On the south side of the outer wall of the church you can see hundreds of holes drilled in the wall.
+According to archaeologists, during Catholic holidays from this side special drills were used to set fire needed for the liturgy.
+Among the equipment of Middle Ages, only the figures on the beam in the chancel arch, between the nave and the chancel, and the head of St. John the Baptist on a bowl, have survived.

 Currently, the church in addition to liturgical functions, is also available for sightseeing.
 It is possible from April to September, every day at 12.00, see the church tower with a guide.
 In other hours and dates only after a telephone call.
 In 2017, a fire broke out in the church.
 Fortunately, the destructions were not large and limited to the upper parts of the tower, but for the time of renovation, the temple is closed to the tourists.